Nelztacy/Java-mvn-app2/README.md

 # mvn-hello-world-web-app
-Java Hello World web application created using maven-archetype-webapp
+A simple portfolio to showcase a working pipeline created using maven-archetype-webapp

-#Test

 ## Dependancies
 * git
 * maven
 * tomcat

+## CI-CD tool
+Jenkins